View Michelina Stravato's Obituary on https://www.thespec.com/ and share memories

 |

 Peacefully passed at the Emmanuel House Hospice, with her family by her side, on Wednesday, February 19, 2020 in her 77th year.
-Beloved mother and mother-in-law of Filomena and Duarte Cunha, Salvatore and Maria Stravato.
+Beloved wife of the late Giovanni.
+Loving mother and mother-in-law of Filomena and Duarte Cunha, Salvatore and Maria Stravato.
 Adoring Nonna of Patrick, Madison, Marcus, Giovanni and Serena.
 Michelina will be sadly missed by many sisters, brothers, sisters-in-law, brothers-in-law, nieces, nephews and friends in Canada and Italy.
 A special thank you to the DiPierdomenico family for their love and support.
-Michelina had a passion for baking and commitment to all of her customers at the Hamilton Farmers Market.
-Through her baking, she leaves behind a legacy of showing love and making people happy.
+Michelina had a passion for baking that shined through her commitment to all of her customers at the Hamilton Farmers Market.
+Through her baking and dedication to family, she leaves behind a legacy of love and happiness.
 Resting at FRISCOLANTI FUNERAL CHAPEL; 43 Barton St. E., on Sunday, February 23, from 2-4 and 7-9 p.m.
 Vigil prayers on Sunday at 3:30 p.m.
 Funeral Mass will be offered at St. Joseph's Church on Monday, February 24, 2020 at 11a.m.
 Entombment to follow at Holy Sepulchre Cemetery.